 by Sandra Slawinski on www.leeksandhighheels.com

-not paid to post – plate Royal Boch vintage from my fiend Pascals family, spoon & towel Dille & Kamille
+Written and photographed by Sandra Slawinski without commercial deals, I used my plate Royal Boch vintage from my fiend Pascale’s family, spoon & towel Dille & Kamille